 - 1 package (8 ounces) cream cheese, softened

 - 2 cups sugar

 - 4 large eggs, room temperature

 - 1-1/4 to 1-1/2 cups confectioners' sugar

-- 2. In a large bowl, cream the butter, cream cheese and sugar until light and fluffy.
+- 3. In a large bowl, beat butter, cream cheese and sugar until blended.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
-Combine the flour, baking powder, salt and baking soda; add to batter alternately with yogurt.
-Drain cranberries; fold into batter.
+In another bowl, whisk flour, baking powder, salt and baking soda; add to butter mixture alternately with yogurt, beating well after each addition.
+Drain cranberries; fold cranberries into batter.

-- 3. Transfer to a greased 10-in. fluted tube pan.
-Bake at 350° for 55-65 minutes or until a toothpick inserted near the center comes out clean.
-Cool for 10 minutes before removing from pan to a wire rack to cool completely.
+- 4. Transfer batter to prepared pan.
+Bake 55-65 minutes or until a toothpick inserted in center comes out clean.
+Cool in pan 10 minutes before removing to a wire rack to cool completely.

 - 5. In a small bowl, mix Grand Marnier and enough confectioners' sugar to reach a drizzling consistency.
 Spoon over cake.